AdvancedPhotonSource/GSAS-II/docs/source/objvarorg.rst

 representation and written to disk with the Python pickle function.
 Note that GSAS-II does not use any data tree items other than first-level and second-level.
-Routine :func:`GSASIIIO.ProjFileOpen` is used to read a GSAS-II project file and populate the data tree.
+Routine :func:`GSASIImiscGUI.ProjFileOpen` is used to read a GSAS-II project file and populate the data tree.
 GSAS-II project files are written with the ``.gpx`` extension.